ssc-spc-cloud-nuage/github-agent/README.md

 # GitHub Runner
-A Ubuntu 20.04 Docker image with the latest GitHub runner and some supporting tools from the [official VM images](https://github.com/actions/virtual-environments).
+Ubuntu 20.04 Docker image with the latest GitHub runner and some supporting tools from the [official VM image](https://github.com/actions/virtual-environments).

 # Run with docker-compose